 Also, see the websites of those listed in CIPA’s directory of companies to find out when companies will be hosting open events or when they will visit universities or fairs.

 Boult Wade Tennant, EIP, Dehns, World Intellectual Property Organisation (WIPO), The Office for Harmonization in the Internal Market, the European Patent Office and Haseltine Lake offer internship schemes.
 Graduate placements can also be had from Marks & Clerk, Murgitroyd & Co, the World Intellectual Property Office and the European Patent Office.
-Opportunities can sometimes be found through networking and speculative approaches and you can also check LinkedIn for possible contacts.

 One of the first things to think about when starting your job search is to consider whether you would prefer to work in an industrial patents office, in a private firm of patent attorneys, or whether you would like to work as a trade mark attorney.
 For help making this decision, see Inside Careers’ ‘Areas of Work: private and corporate practice’, an informative and slightly tongue-in-cheek look at the different departments.
-Once you have decided you can begin to send speculative applications to prospective employers – see CIPA’s directory of employers listed below for companies to potentially apply to.
+Once you have decided, you can begin to send speculative applications to prospective employers – see CIPA’s directory of employers listed below for companies to potentially apply to.
 It's also worth remembering that, based on the subjects you studied at university, there might be particular companies to which you would be especially suited to work for.

 Patent firms tend to recruit on a largely ad hoc basis, and so it is best to register your interest and to look for vacancies as soon as you decide to follow it as a career path.